Coast to Coast Expedition Across New Zealand

 Up and over Goat Pass

 Swap the mountain bike for hiking boots today for a big challenge ahead.
 You'll be ascending into the Southern Alps with over 1000m of elevation to conquer.
-Follow a rugged riverbed with a long, gradual uphill for the first half of the day, eventually tackling a scramble to cross the aptly named alpine pass.
+To reach the trailhead for today, you'll take a short transfer from Kumara to Morrison's Bridge - the road on this section is not suitable for cycling.
+From here you'll set off following a rugged riverbed with a long, gradual uphill for the first half of the day, eventually tackling a scramble to cross the aptly named Alpine Pass.
 There are long stretches of boulder hopping and some clambering along rocky terrain with multiple river crossings as you reach the high point of this section, reaching a small backcountry hut for a rest and some lunch.
 An additional guide joins the group for the whole day to help with the crossing of Goat Pass.
 This requires a determined push from the group, and your skilled guides will keep everyone on track and safe in an area where the weather can change quickly.
 Down the other side of Goat Pass, you'll descend into the headwaters of the Mingha River and follow the valley southwards to the end of an epic day of trekking, reaching the confluence with the Bealey River.
 A short transfer takes you to your accommodation in Arthur’s Pass, a stunning spot nestled beneath looming peaks.

 *In the event of severe bad weather, an alternative hike will be undertaken, either climbing up to the mountainous Temple Basin above Arthur’s Pass or a lower bush walk visiting Bealey Chasm and Punchbowl Falls.